mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 == Changelog ==

+= 2.0.9 =
+* Fixed bug effecting null value fields created in 1.x of this plugin would return a string of 'null' instead of boolean false when used in 2.x versions of this plugin.

 = 2.0.8 =
 * Fixed bug where fields marked to 'allow null' in acf v5 did not show the (x) to remove the selected option on the field